pardis-mdd/Analysis-of-test-results/README.md

 - **AI-driven Analysis:** AI algorithms are integrated into the backend to automate the extraction of relevant data from uploaded PDF files and perform comprehensive analysis.

+## AI Integration (Coming Soon) 🤖

+AI-driven analysis functionality will be added to the project soon.
+This will enhance the analysis capabilities by leveraging machine learning algorithms to provide more accurate and detailed insights from the test results.

 ## Installation 🛠️

 To set up the project locally, follow these steps: